moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 ## Proposal

-Instead of issuing a `CI_JOB_TOKEN` with full access to all resources available to the user who triggered the pipeline, we propose generating a token with a reduced permission set, granting access only to the resources necessary for the specific job.
+This document proposes a change in the handling of `CI_JOB_TOKEN` to enhance security and fine-tune resource access.
+Rather than issuing a token with full access to all resources available to the user who triggered the pipeline, the new design will generate a token with a reduced permission set, providing access only to the resources needed for the specific job.

-The token's final permissions will be determined by the intersection of the following three models:
+The token's final set of permissions will be the result of the intersection of the following three models:

-- **User Role:** Defines the user's overarching permissions, ensuring auditability and support for varying environments or refs (e.g., protected vs. non-protected branches).
+- **User Role:** Defines the overall permissions of the user, ensuring proper auditability and supporting different environments or refs, such as protected versus non-protected branches.
-- **Job Token Scope (Allowlist):** Inbound permissions that act as the boundary, specifying the maximum access the token can grant.
+- **Job Token Scope (Allowlist):** Serves as a boundary, specifying the maximum allowable access the token can grant.
-- **Job-Level Permissions (`permissions` key):** Outbound permissions that specify the minimum resources required by the job.
+- **Job-Level Permissions (`permissions` key):** Specifies the minimal set of permissions required by the job to operate.

-To determine the level of access that a token should have we will take the full set of access that the user who triggerred the pipeline has.
-Then we will reduce that set of permissions down to projects that have an allow list entry.
-We can reduce this set of permissions down further to the set of permissions defined directly on the allow list entry.
-Then we can reduce the set of permissions down further to the permissions that are encoded in a `.gitlab-ci.yml` or other source.
-The act of starting with the widest set of permissions first and then narrowing it down further and further until we have the smallest set of allowable permissions will reduce the scope of access that this token can have.
+To determine the exact level of access granted to a token, we will begin by identifying the full set of access permissions available to the user who triggered the pipeline.
+This set will be progressively narrowed:

+1. First, by limiting access to projects that appear on the allowlist.
+2. Then, by restricting access based on the permissions defined for each project on the allowlist.
+3. Finally, by further refining permissions via the configuration in `.gitlab-ci.yml` or other sources.

-Initially, the set of permissions that can be encoded will be limited to the permissions listed in the [permissions section](#permissions) of this document.
-This fixed list of permissions ensures that the `CI_JOB_TOKEN` cannot access new API endpoints unless explicitly included in this list.
+This process of starting with broad permissions and narrowing down through several layers will ensure that the token's access is minimized to the smallest necessary set of permissions.
+Initially, the set of permissions that can be encoded into the token will be limited to those listed in the [permissions section](#permissions) of this document.
+This predefined list ensures that the `CI_JOB_TOKEN` cannot inadvertently access new API endpoints unless explicitly permitted.

 ### Current Authorization Logic

-At present, authorization checks typically validate whether a user can perform a specific action on a given resource, commonly expressed as:
+Authorization today typically follows this pattern:

 ```ruby
 can?(user, :ability, resource)
 ```

+This checks whether a user has permission to perform a specific action on a given resource.
+While effective, this approach requires repeated access checks at request time, which can become inefficient and introduce security risks as APIs evolve.

 ### Proposed Design

-The proposed approach encodes the authorization information directly into the token itself, enabling services to make authorization decisions based solely on the token's contents.
-By embedding the necessary permissions into the token, this design allows for authorization to be enforced in services that do not have access to declarative policies or a database.
-This shifts the evaluation of resource access from request-time to token generation, effectively pre-computing policy decisions and encoding them within the token.
+The new design encodes all necessary authorization information directly within the token.
+This shifts the burden of resource access evaluation from request-time to token generation, allowing services to enforce authorization decisions based solely on the token's contents, even if they lack access to declarative policies or the database.
+By pre-calculating and embedding policy decisions in the token, we reduce runtime authorization complexity while maintaining security.

-### CI_JOB_TOKEN with Pre-Defined Permissions
+### `CI_JOB_TOKEN` with Pre-Defined Permissions

-We will introduce support for generating `CI_JOB_TOKEN`s with a specific, reduced set of permissions tailored to the needs of each job.
+This design supports generating `CI_JOB_TOKEN`s with a tailored, reduced permission set to meet the needs of specific jobs.

-To ensure the job is issued a token with appropriate permissions, the user must have the required access prior to pipeline execution, and CI allowlist rules must be established for any external resources.
+To ensure the correct permissions are applied to the job, the user must have the required access prior to pipeline execution.
+Additionally, CI allowlist rules must be configured to manage access to external project resources.

-Once the user's permissions are confirmed, an ephemeral job token is generated, which adheres to the [JWT](https://datatracker.ietf.org/doc/html/rfc7519) standard and contains a digital signature for validation.
-Upon receiving the `CI_JOB_TOKEN`, the API will verify the token’s signature and execute the request based on the permissions encoded within the token’s `scope` claim.
+Once these conditions are met, an ephemeral job token will be generated.
+This token adheres to the [JWT](https://datatracker.ietf.org/doc/html/rfc7519) standard and contains a digital signature to ensure its authenticity.
+When the `CI_JOB_TOKEN` is presented to the API, the signature will be validated, and the request will be processed based on the token’s `scope` claim, which defines the permissions it carries.

-This mechanism allows for issuing tokens with restricted access, even if the user holds broader permissions.
+This approach allows us to issue tokens with reduced access, even when the user has broader permissions.

 ### JWT Token Structure

-The `CI_JOB_TOKEN` will include the following JWT payload, aligned with the permission models described in the proposal:
+The `CI_JOB_TOKEN` will follow this JWT structure, based on the permission models discussed:

 ```json
 {